How do you move a beloved Swedish church down the road? With prayer, engineering and some Eurovision

 This week's move has turned into a two-day highly choreographed media spectacle, run by LKAB and featuring an appearance by Swedish King Carl XVI Gustaf.
 Musical performances will include a set from KAJ, Sweden’s 2025 Eurovision entry that was the bookies’ favorite to win this year’s contest but lost out to classically trained countertenor JJ of Austria.

-SVT, Sweden's national broadcaster, is capitalizing on the showcase and will livestream the move both days, billing it as “The Great Church Walk” to play off its success with the spring showing of “The Great Moose Migration” that has enthralled millions of viewers annually since 2019.
+SVT, Sweden's national broadcaster, is capitalizing on the showcase and is livestreaming the move both days, billing it as “The Great Church Walk” to play off its success with the spring showing of “The Great Moose Migration” that has enthralled millions of viewers annually since 2019.

 Known for both the Midnight Sun and the Northern Lights, Kiruna and the surrounding area is a major draw year-round for visitors to Swedish Lapland.
 The region also features the Aurora Sky Station, the Icehotel and Kebnekaise, the Nordic country’s highest mountain.